parkjangwon/icu/README.md

 Notes
 - Scheduler runs periodically on the server to check all active URLs.
-- After each insert, retention cleanup keeps only the latest 10 results per URL.
+- The server stores the latest 10 health check results per URL in memory.

 ## 🔔 Notifications